-2.2 Trade related policy
+B. Trade related policy

-This section first looks at applied policy and next commitments in the GATS and the Comprehensive Economic Partnership with Japan.
-Stating with applied policies currently in force, the OECD Services Trade Restrictiveness Indices (STRI) and database contain qualitative information on regulation, which is scored and weighted to create indices of services trade restrictiveness.7 The STRI indices take values between zero and one, where a higher score indicates more restrictions and one represents a completely closed sector.
-The measures are organized under five policy areas as indicated in Figure 1.
-Barriers to entry cover market access restrictions such as foreign equity caps, investment screening or data localization requirements.
-Restrictions on movement of people usually apply to business travel and temporary entry of e.g. intra-corporate transferees irrespective of which sector the visitor calls on.
-Other discriminatory measures relate closely to national treatment for instance as far as regulated termination rates are concerned.
+This sub-part first discusses applied policy and next commitments in the GATS and the Comprehensive Economic Partnership with Japan.
+Starting with applied policies currently in force, the OECD Services Trade Restrictiveness Indices (STRI) and database contains qualitative information on regulation, which is scored and weighted to create indices of services trade restrictiveness.17 The STRI indices take values between zero and one, where a higher score indicates more restrictions and one represents a completely closed sector.
+The measures are organised under five policy areas as indicated in Figure 1.
+Barriers to entry cover market access restrictions such as foreign equity caps, investment screening or data localisation requirements.
+Restrictions on movement of people usually apply to business travel and temporary entry of intra-corporate transferees irrespective of which sector the visitor calls on.
+Other discriminatory measures relate closely to national treatment - for instance, as far as regulated termination rates are concerned.
 The policy area entitled barriers to competition captures access and interconnection obligations in addition to measures on state ownership.
-Finally, regulatory transparency captures administrative procedures related to obtaining a license, permission or visa where required, and public consultations during the legislation and regulatory process.
-Figure 1 reports the scores for the 46 countries in 2019.8
+Finally, regulatory transparency captures administrative procedures related to obtaining a license, permission, or visa where required, and public consultations during the legislation and regulatory process.
+Figure 1 reports the scores for the forty-six countries in 2019.18